Hyderabad Deccan railway station

-Hyderabad railway station, popularly known as Hyderabad Deccan railway station or Nampally railway station, (station code: HYB) is located at Nampally, a locality in Hyderabad constructed and earlier run by the Nizam's Guaranteed State Railway of the Hyderabad State.
+Hyderabad Deccan railway station (station code: HYB) is a second grade non-suburban (NSG–2) category Indian railway station in Hyderabad railway division of South Central Railway zone.
+It was constructed and earlier run by the Nizam's Guaranteed State Railway of the Hyderabad State.

+It is located in Hyderabad of the Indian state of Telangana.
+It got selected as one of the 21 stations to be developed under Amrit Bharat Stations scheme.

 Introduction

 Hyderabad Deccan railway station is a terminus, meaning the tracks go only in one direction.
 The station has 6 platforms.
 Platform No. 4 is the main platform that is directly located at the main entrance of the station, and is the first platform that one reaches after entering the station.
-Platform No. 4 is meant for trains departing from Hyderabad Deccan, such as Telangana Express, Charminar Express, Chennai Express, Godavari Express (PF.
+Platform No. 4 is meant for trains departing from Hyderabad Deccan, such as Telangana Express, Charminar Express, Chennai Express, Hyderabad–Visakhapatnam Godavari Express (PF.
 No. 5).
 Platform numbers 1, 2 and 3 are smaller platforms, and they are located on the "side" entrance of the station.
 These platforms are exclusively used for operating Hyderabad Multi Modal Transport System trains and the Warangal/ Kazipet Push-Pull Service, and other slow low priority trains.
 Platform number 5 is used for departure of trains and Platform No. 6 is exclusively used for the arrival and receival of incoming trains.